Who should attend

 Course delivery & time commitment

-Our face-to-face course is a two-day course, with seven hours commitment each day.
+This is a two-day face-to-face course, with seven hours commitment each day.
 Assigned pre-course reading must be completed before the course begins.

 Please note: Our face-to-face courses attend the current COVID-19 health and safety recommendations presented by each state.
 Face-to-face courses offered in 2021 might have to be postponed if restrictions are imposed and isn't safe for us to run it.
 In case this happens, online options will be available as a replacement.